 Illustrations by Krent Able.
 Click to enlarge.

 "It was a different time."
-This is the mantra of those seeking to dampen the crimes of the paedophiles currently being hunted in the UK.
-And they're right, though why that should constitute any kind of defence is difficult to see.
-But it does at least raise other pertinent questions – namely, when and why did our society shift so dramatically from one that ignores child abuse, to one that quite deliberately, and so dynamically, addresses it?
+This is the mantra of those seeking to dampen the crimes of the pedophiles currently being hunted in the UK.
+And they're right, though why that should constitute any kind of defense is difficult to see.
+But it does at least raise other pertinent questions—namely, when and why did the UK shift so dramatically from one that ignores child abuse to one that quite deliberately and dynamically addresses it?

-As our kids' heroes continue to be unmasked as monsters, Britain, we've come to realise, has a fucking terrifying history of glossing over the sexual abuse of children; of hushing up, of clearing away after, of slyly permitting.
-From the sidelines – while browsing, say, a new long-scroll dossier on the unchallenged assault work of Jimmy Savile, or reading in the FT that senior Tory whip Tim Fortescue once boasted he'd cover up for any "chap" embroiled in a "scandal involving small boys", so long as it was worth it in "brownie points" – it suddenly seemed our long-term approach to the matter had been to pose a binary question.
-Were you a credibly accused paedophile with (a) no money, no connections, no light-entertainment showreel to speak of?
-Or were you a credibly accused paedophile who had (b) popularised a catchphrase, once shot shit with the Beatles, sat in parliament?
+As kids' heroes continue to be unmasked as monsters, Britain has come to realize it has a fucking terrifying history of glossing over the sexual abuse of children.
+From the sidelines—while browsing, say, a new long-scroll dossier on the unchallenged assault work of Jimmy Savile or reading in the FT that senior Tory whip Tim Fortescue once boasted he'd cover up for any "chap" embroiled in a "scandal involving small boys," so long as it was worth it in "brownie points"—it suddenly seemed the UK's long-term approach to the matter had been to pose a binary question.
+Were you a credibly accused pedophile with (a) no money, no connections, and no light-entertainment showreel to speak of?
+Or were you a credibly accused pedophile who had (b) popularized a catchphrase, once shot shit with the Beatles, and sat in parliament?
 To the (a)s might come policemen, red-top reporters, any local vigilantes with the time and petrol.
-Meanwhile the (b)s sat tight, thinking, with fair reason, "Someone'll fix it".
+Meanwhile the (b)s sat tight, thinking, with fair reason, "Someone'll fix it."

 THEORY 1: A CRISIS TOO BIG TO BRAND-NAME

-I spoke to a social worker, 30 years into a job in child protection, who told me about our current state of affairs: "I feel heartened, optimistic and, like all good child protection professionals, forever dubious and cynical."
+I spoke to a social worker, 30 years into a job in child protection, who told me about the UK's current state of affairs: "I feel heartened, optimistic and, like all good child protection professionals, forever dubious and cynical."
 (He asked not to be named in this article.)
 "One notices after many years in the work that these big-issue responses to child abuse seem to come in waves."
-Waves that wash in, and then recede.
+Waves that wash in and then recede.

-He gave the examples of "Colwell, Cleveland, Baby P" – catastrophes widely reported on, lamented, and then lost to churn.
-We had a war, a European Championship campaign, another series of Bake-Off to prosecute.
+He gave the examples of "Colwell, Cleveland, Baby P"—catastrophes widely reported on, lamented, and then forgotten.
 "The media certainly ran with [these stories about child abuse].
 There were investigations and criminal findings.
 But somehow all were somewhat self-contained," the social worker told me.
-"Not 'big picture'.
+"Not 'big picture.'
 It would die down again, even though us in the work knew full well that much abuse was still out there."

-I spoke to Beatrix Campbell, a writer, broadcaster and campaigner who has reported on child sexual abuse for more than 20 years.
+I spoke to Beatrix Campbell, a writer, broadcaster, and campaigner who has reported on child sexual abuse for more than 20 years.
 Campbell knows the history of this stuff intimately.
-"In what conditions does a society, do enough people in a society, want to listen?" she said (taking, politely, one of my questions and making it better).
+"In what conditions do enough people in a society want to listen?" she said.
 "The conditions come and go.
 There are times that are hospitable.
 There are times that have very, very cold climates indeed.
 We're in a climate for it right now."